eabquina/DRPG-Unity-Client/README.md

 ## License

-All code is released under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+Assets listed in the Credits section of this document are licensed according to their own documentation.

-Assets listed in the Credits section are licensed according to their own documentation.
+Code and all other assets are released under the [MIT License](http://www.opensource.org/licenses/mit-license.php).